Musashino, Tokyo

-Musashino (武蔵野市, Musashino-shi) is a city located in the western portion of Tokyo Metropolis, Japan.
-As of 1 February 2024, the city had an estimated population of 147,492 in 77,779 households, and a population density of 13,000 persons per km².
+Musashino (武蔵野市, Musashino-shi) is a city located in the western portion of the Tokyo Metropolis, Japan.
+As of 1 February 2024, the city had an estimated population of 147,754 in 78,614 households, and a population density of 13,000 persons per km2.
 The total area of the city is 10.98 sqkm.
-Based on the 2015 Kanto Ranking, Musashino was the fifth most desirable place to live in Central Japan.
+Based on the 2019 survey by SUUMO, the Kichijoji neighborhood of Musashino was the third most desirable place to live in central Japan.

 Popular attractions in Musashino include Kichijōji; a residential and shopping neighborhood with malls such as Atre Kichijoji, recreational areas such as Inokashira Park, Musashino Chuo Park, Musashino Municipal Athletic Stadium and Musashino Sports Complex.

 Geography

 Musashino is located in the Musashino Terrace of central Tokyo Metropolis.
 It is bordered by the 23 Special Wards of Tokyo.

 Musashino is composed of the following neighborhoods: Kichijoji Kitamachi, Kichijoji Higashi Cho, Kichijoji Honcho, Kichijoji Minamicho, Kyonan Cho, Gotenyama, Sakai, Sakurazuki, Sekimae, Nakacho, Nishikubo, Midoricho, and Yahata Cho.

 Kichijōji includes the source of the Kanda River.